Getting the best 18650 battery is a pretty complicated process and especially if you are totally new to the Lithium-ion 18650 world.

-Well first of all, the big tell-tale sign is that the battery has exaggerated capacity.
+The big tell-tale sign is that the battery has exaggerated capacity.

 Currently, at the time of this writing, there are no real lithium-ion 18650 batteries on the market that exceed the 3600mAh capacity and especially if coupled with a high CDR rating.
 What is CDR rating will be covered further in the article.

 This doesn’t stop some evil people to prey on uninformed buyers.
 There are brands out there that claim that their batteries hold over 9000mAh capacity.